-Read on to learn an expert's tips on getting past your fear of falling in love, and move forward with your best life.
+Read on to learn expert tips on getting past your fear of falling in love and moving forward with your best life.

 Be Honest With Yourself About Why You're Afraid

 First, see if you can identify the root of your fears.
 Ask yourself why you're afraid of falling in love.
 Be honest with your answers: This is about making your life better, so avoiding the tough parts can only hurt yourself.
-Thankfully, there's no one here to be vulnerable with but you—so don't be afraid to think deep.
-It's likely that you're not afraid of love itself, but more so have internalized fears of loss or emotional pain.
-For instance, have you been hurt in the past, and the thought of loving someone again feels scary?
+Thankfully, there's no one here to be vulnerable with but you, so don't be afraid to think deep.
+It's likely that you're not afraid of love itself but more so have internalized fears of loss or emotional pain.
+For instance, have you been hurt in the past and the thought of loving someone again feels scary?
 Do you tend to keep others at a distance?
 Are you worried about sharing your full self with another person?
-Clinical Psychologist Lisa Firestone, Ph.D., shares her insight about these fears.

 Feel Your Feelings